Menu

 About Pune

 Pune does not announce itself.
 It does not run a GCC marketing campaign or convene global summits to declare itself the next tech capital.
 What it does instead is build, consistently, the kind of engineering capability that serious global enterprises have been staking decade-long bets on since the 1990s.
 Vodafone built its global network engineering here.
 Cisco scaled its systems engineering from here.
-Mercedes-Benz R&D, John Deere, Cummins, and Eaton all made Pune their India engineering home not because of policy incentives or a buzzy ecosystem narrative, but because the engineers here were the right calibre for the work.
+Mercedes-Benz R&D, John Deere, Cummins, and Eaton all made Pune their India engineering home, not because of policy incentives or a buzzy ecosystem narrative, but because the engineers here were the right calibre for the work.

-The city's five-corridor architecture -- Hinjawadi, Kharadi, Magarpatta, Baner-Balewadi, and Chakan -- are not interchangeable zones but distinct ecosystems with sector-specific talent geographies.
+The city's five-corridor architecture, Hinjawadi, Kharadi, Magarpatta, Baner-Balewadi, and Chakan, are not interchangeable zones but distinct ecosystems with sector-specific talent geographies.
 A GCC that chooses Pune well chooses which of these zones fits its mandate, and that choice shapes hiring quality, community access, and employee commute in ways that aggregate to material operational differences.
 The honest limitation is seniority at the frontier: Pune's talent bench is deep in mid-to-senior engineering but thinner than Bengaluru's at the very top of applied AI and product management.
 For GCCs that need ten domain-specialised Principal Engineers who will still be there in four years, Pune is often the more reliable answer.

 Deep Dive